KilledByAPixel/ZzFX/README.md

 - Parameters can be modified for more control.
 - Lock, reset and mutate buttons for each parameter.
 - Sounds can be download as a wave file.
+- Mark sounds as favorites to keep them from being cleared.

 ZzFX Features